MKLab-ITI/pygrank/tutorials/measures.md

 If ranks assume binary values, E[.] becomes set size and this calculates the induced subgraph Conductance.
 Initializes the Conductance metric.

-Attributes:
+Args:
- * *G:* The graph on which to calculate the metric.
+ * *graph:* Optional.
+The graph on which to calculate the metric.
+If None (default) it is automatically extracted from graph signals passed for evaluation.
  * *max_rank:* Optional.
 The maximum value ranks can assume.
 To maintain a probabilistic formulation of conductance, this can be greater but not less than the maximum rank during evaluation.
 Default is 1.

 Example: